pehruby/nettools/README.md

 Adds specified vlan to trunks allowed vlan list if other vlan is already presented

 ### ciscofunc.py
-Module of functions for Cisco devices configuration changes
+Module of functions which read/change Cisco devices configuration